s-goldman/Dusty-Evolved-Star-Kit/README.md

 `desk grids`

-To create a figure showing all of the fits of the SED, use the command:
+To create a figure showing all of the fits of the SED, use the following command in the same directory.

 `desk sed`